|General||Jul. 1||Dec. 1||May 1||Dec. 1|

 Yes.
 You can take the intensive courses at the extension centers and take regular classes at Biola's campus during the normal semesters, summer or interterm.

-It takes approximately five years to complete the MA ICS and seven years to complete the D.Miss.
+It takes approximately five years to complete the MA ICS.
 If you also take courses at Biola's La Mirada campus, you can speed up the process.

 Yes.
 The Ph.D. coursework requirement is 48 units, and at least 24 units must be completed at the La Mirada Campus.